 In the Fetal Concerns Center, patients have access to all the care they need — under one roof.
 From early education on prevention of birth defects, to fetal diagnosis of a birth defect, to provision of prenatal counseling, to obstetrical management and delivery, to optimizing care for both the mother and the fetus, to neonatal management of the infant after birth, to linking families to support services during the child's first year of life — the Fetal Concerns Center offers it all.

-The Fetal Concerns Program is a cooperative effort between the Froedtert & the Medical College of Wisconsin Birth Center and Children's Hospital of Wisconsin.
+The Fetal Concerns Center of Wisconsin is a cooperative effort between the Froedtert & the Medical College of Wisconsin Birth Center and Children's Hospital of Wisconsin.
 Learn more at chw.org, the Web site for Children's Hospital of Wisconsin.